zzamboni/zzamboni.org/content/post/just-enough-lua-to-be-productive-in-hammerspoon-part2.md

 > doubleclick.default_modifiers={cmd=true}
 ```

-Now try pressing Ctrl-Alt-Cmd-p while your pointer is over a URL
+Now try pressing {{< keys Ctrl "⌘" Alt p >}} while your pointer is
-displayed on your Terminal (you can just type one yourself to test),
+over a URL displayed on your Terminal (you can just type one yourself
-and it will open in your browser.
+to test), and it will open in your browser.

 Note that the name `doubleclick` does not have any special meaning -
 it is a regular variable to which you assigned the value returned by